2. In Love With Spring: My Novel Online

 “Me, too,” Jules said.
 “I mean, it’s nice to meet you, too.”
 Simon’s stern-looking grandfather made her a little nervous, so she answered the questions grownups always asked—“Next door...Fifteen...Yes, three sisters...He doesn’t live with us anymore”—dutifully and with minimal elaboration.
 But he seemed genuinely interested, and when he learned that there was no male in the household, he promptly volunteered Simon’s services.

 “If you ever need help or don’t feel safe.
 Please call him.”

 “I’ll protect you,” Simon joked, flexing both thin arms like a super hero, and he and his grandfather laughed together.

 The spontaneous display of warmth between them made Jules happy.
-“Thank you, Mr. Lamarck, I will.”
+“Thank you, Mr. Lawrence, I will.”

 “Please call me Gramps.
 I didn’t love the name at first, but it’s what Simon has called me since he was a little boy.”

 “Alrighty then.
 I’ve got some work to do.
 You two kids run along,”